TodePond/TodePondDotCom/wikiblogarden/genocide/platform/readme.md

 Some of my posts get a lot of [attention](https://www.todepond.com/wikiblogarden/london/cardboard/cutouts/) and some [don't](https://www.todepond.com/wikiblogarden/health/transition/in-slow-motion/).
 But that's not the point.
 Or is it?
 Is that the point?

 Why do I write?
 Is it to help me?
 Or you?
 To figure something out?
 Or get across a message?
 Can practice be more than just practice?
-Or is it—
+Or—

 ## You're reading this